yhecht/Aviation/README.md

-# Harvard CS50x - FINAL PROJECT - managergerslides.com Business Homepage
+# Harvard CS50x - Final Project
+## managergerslides.com (Business Homepage)

 This repository includes my course notes, assessments, and resources from Harvard's famous [*CS 50 Introduction to Computer Science*](https://www.edx.org/course/cs50s-introduction-to-computer-science) program.

-## Course Content:
+## Project Details:

-### **Project Details**
+### **Mission**
-Develop & improve a complex and interactive business homepage for a presentation design consulting agency.
+Develop and improve a complex and interactive business homepage for a presentation design consulting agency.
 The site is to be used in the real world after the course and should combine features taught in Harvard University's CS50 class including functionality from Python, HTML, CSS, and Javascript.

-An updated version can be found at: www.managerslides.com.
+An updated version can be found at: www.managerslides.com

+### **Files:**
+- CS50 Final project.mp4 (short project video)
+- CS50 Final Project.pdf (project presentation)
+- managerslides.com Sitemap.pdf (visual site overview)
+- managerslides.com.pdf (visual print of the landing page)
+- managerslides.html (source code of landing page)
+- README.mde (general information & instructions)

 ### **Website Features**
 - FAQ